cansu-freeman/cansu-freeman.github.io/courses/deterministic_models/diff_eq.md

 (in a nutshell)

 Please note that this part of the notes are only supposed to be a refresher.
-They might not include everything that one would typically learn in a differential equation class.
+They do not include everything that one would typically learn in a differential equation class.
+There are many theorems that are important and left out for the sake of brevity.

 A **differential equation** is simply an equation which involves an unknown function and one or more of its derivatives.
 For example: *y' = x + 4y -12*.